Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

                     // our buffer at HiDPI resolution.
 We didn't though, so it is ok. window.surface().damage(0, 0, dimensions.0 as i32, dimensions.1 as i32);
                 }
-                // We resize our frame, so that is is drawn at the right size by SCTK window.resize(dimensions.0, dimensions.1);
+                // We resize our frame, so that it is drawn at the right size by SCTK window.resize(dimensions.0, dimensions.1);
                 // We also refresh it, so that SCTK actually draws it with the new size window.refresh();